vermont42/ReceFetch/README.md

 ### Time Spent

-I spent about eleven hours, broken out as follows:
+I spent about twelve hours, broken out as follows:

 1 hour: understanding the requirements and pondering the design